cypress-io/cypress-realworld-app/README.md

 >
 > The app will run on port `3000` (frontend) and `3001` (API backend) by default.
 Please make sure there are no other applications or services running on both ports.
 > If you want to change the default ports, you can do so by modifying `REACT_APP_PORT` and `REACT_APP_BACKEND_PORT` variables in `.env` file.
-> However, make sure the modified port numbers in `.env` are not commited into Git since the CI environments still expect the application run on default ports.
+> However, make sure the modified port numbers in `.env` are not commited into Git since the CI environments still expect the application to run on the default ports.

 ### Start Cypress